 If you are someone considering the next step – seeking the help you have realised you need – we understand that it can be difficult, and can add pressure to this already stressful time.
-Here at OK Rehab, we can take control of this phase of your recovery, and help you find the most suitable drug and alcohol rehab in Cheshire.

 We specialise in placing people suffering from addiction in the best possible hands and helping them to receive bespoke treatment so that they can achieve a life without drugs or alcohol.

 Do not hesitate to get in contact with us today to discuss your options for recovery, and to take the next step towards a better life.

 What to expect from a drug and alcohol rehab in Cheshire

 Rehab can seem daunting.
 There are a lot of misconceptions about what occurs in rehab and what type of people rehab is for, but there is no need to fear rehabilitation as an option for addiction treatment.

 If you have admitted to yourself that you need help for your addiction, no matter the severity of your illness or what substance you have used, rehab is a viable and safe option for recovery.

 Most drug and alcohol rehabs in Cheshire offer residential rehab programmes, which is what we recommend to clients most of the time, due to the higher chance of recovery associated with it, and its many benefits.

 A residential programme would mean you staying at the facility full time.
 Rehab would become your new home for however long you may need, and any and all treatment, therapy or counselling would take place within the facility.

 This differs from other rehab options such as outpatient treatment because you remain at rehab 24/7, instead of just visiting weekly for your treatment.